Skip to main content

 Special Requirements

-• IRA beneficiary changes for married account holders may require spousal consent
+• IRA beneficiary changes by a married account holder may require spousal consent

 Subsidiary of Carter Bankshares, Inc.